https://www.ku.com.au/

 Booran Reserve

-Hotly contested as one of the best playgrounds in Melbourne, the $10m Booran Reserve Playground is a huge community hub with a lot going for it.
+Highly regarded as one of the best playgrounds in Melbourne, the $10-million-dollar Booran Reserve Playground is a major community hub with plenty to offer.

-The equipment runs from a multi-level sandpit area to a gigantic climbing structure and twisty slide that is several storeys high.
+The equipment ranges from a multi-level sandpit area to a large climbing structure and a twisting slide that is several storeys high.
 There are swings, a flying fox, an outdoor art gallery, mini trampolines, a cricket pitch, a basketball court, a water play area, a Dutch disc-spinner, fun tunnels to climb through and over, clean toilets and a huge expanse of space for picnickers and folks who want to barbecue.

 The area around Booran Reserve Playground is beautifully landscaped with native shrubs and running water.
-The undulating pathways were designed to allow intuitive movement and assist those with limited vision and mobility.
+The undulating pathways were designed to enable intuitive movement and support individuals with limited vision or mobility.
 A fantastic Melbourne playground for all ages.

 Location: 1051 Glen Huntly Rd, Glen Huntly